-No, the separating spouse is not eligible for Separate Maintenance Allowance.
+A: No, the separating spouse is not eligible for Separate Maintenance Allowance.
 This allowance is not intended for situations of marital separation or divorce.
 (DSSR 261.1b).

-Q: What if the employee refuses to sign documents allowing the spouse access to HHE from post and storage, and denies the spouse (and children) financial resources necessary to establish themselves when they leave post.
+Q: What if the employee refuses to sign documents allowing the spouse access to HHE from post and storage and denies the spouse (and children) financial resources necessary to establish themselves when they leave post.

 The employee is also encouraged to reach a settlement with his or her spouse in order to ensure adequate financial resources for the spouse and family to establish themselves back in the United States or other location.
 This document, based on a Department of State cable to all posts, discusses possible actions available, if the employee fails to make these adequate arrangements.